Emulator000/articify-bot/README.md

 ## Commands
 Running:

-* `./target/debug/bot` or `cargo make start-local` starts the local instance (WARNING: you must have MongoDB running locally)
+* `./target/debug/articify-bot` or `cargo make start-local` starts the local instance
 * `./.scripts/run.sh start` or `cargo make start` for default: starts the dev instance
 * `./.scripts/run.sh start prod` or `cargo make start-prod` for the production instance